Mike-Veilleux/ATM-Exercise/README.md

 A simple ATM app with deposit and cash withdrawal using React, Formik and Vite toolchain.
 For this exercise I've refactored the original project with the following updrades:

 - Added custom hooks
-- Spliteded in functional components
+- Splitted codebase to functional components
 - implemented state lifting
 - Usage of Formik validation